It4innovations/ruth/README.md

 ruth-simulator-conf --config-file="config.json" run volume-animation
 ```
 Animation can be generated only after `run` command.
-To create an animation of an existing simulation, use [flowmap package](https://code.it4i.cz/mic0427/traffic-flow-map).
+To create an animation of an existing simulation, see **ruth/flowmap/README.md**.

 Animation options can be set in configuration file, for example:
 ``` json